Right to Water

 In 2015, California legislators and former Governor Edmund Brown approved AB 401, which calls for the establishment of a statewide Low-Income Rate Assistance Program.
 It also authorizes the California State Water Resources Control Board (Water Board) to conduct a study to develop implementable program design options.
 The Water Board commissioned LCI to provide the core research to support the AB 401 study.

 LCI researchers estimate that, if left to their current resources, only a little more than 20 percent of water systems would be able to operate their own affordability programs.
-The researchers are also using data on rising water rates and stagnating incomes in California to demonstrate the need for household-level water rate assistance across the state.
-Researchers are modeling a range of feasible affordability program scenarios and detailing multiple options for financing and administering a statewide program.
+The researchers also used data on rising water rates and stagnating incomes in California to demonstrate the need for household-level water rate assistance across the state.
+Researchers modeled a range of feasible affordability program scenarios and detailing multiple options for financing and administering a statewide program.

 Authors: Gregory Pierce and Silvia Gonzalez